GlareDB/glaredb.github.io/_cloud/data-sources/add-data-source.md

 # Add a data source in GlareDB Cloud

-The deployment overview page displays a table showing all data sources that are currently connected to that deployment.
-Adding a new data source can be done by clicking the **Add data source** button.
+The main page displays all of your deployments with a summary count of each data source.
+To add a new data source, click the **+** button.

-![Data sources table]
+![Add data source button]

+You can also add a data source from the **SQL workspace** page by clicking **+ Connect data source** in the navigation bar at the top of the page.

 A new dialog will pop up showing all supported data sources.

 ![Data sources dialog]

-Clicking one of the data source types will take you to the next screen where you will need to provide details on how to connect.
+After selecting one of the supported data source types, you will see a form:

-![Postgres dialog]

-In our example, we picked **Postgres**.
-We are then asked to provide a **Name**, **Host**, **Port**, **Database**, **User**, and **Password**.
-(See [Postgres data source] for more information on these fields.)

-Submitting this form will validate the connection.
-If there's an issue with connecting, an error message will be displayed.

-![Postgres error]

-If everything succeeds, a confirmation message will be displayed, and the data source is now able to be queried from within your deployment.

-![Postgres success]
+![Add pg data source]

+Submitting this form will:

+- validate that a connection can be made with the data source
+- if valid, save this data source as a database in your GlareDB deployment

+The exact SQL being run and its output (including errors) are displayed.

+![Add pg data source output]

+![Add pg data source output error]

 ## SQL reference